Skip to main content

 Asset Protection is a term used to describe the concept of legally transferring your assets into a legal entity which will protect them from attack by frivolous litigation, seizure from government, attack from an estranged spouse - in fact anything which may threaten your hard earned wealth.

-A Friend Said That Offshore Asset Protection Is Immoral, What Are Your Views on That?
+A Friend Said That Offshore Asset Protection Is Immoral, Is It Really?

 Some people are quite happy to stay in a system that has a high tax rate and system that keeps their assets exposed.
 That is their individual choice.
 There are other people who prefer to protect their hard earned money and get away from the system.
 There is nothing immoral in trying to protect your hard-earned assets so that you and/or your family can benefit from them later on.
 It is the essence of rational self-interest.

-Which Is the Best Offshore Center To Use For Asset Protection and/or Estate Planning?
+Which Is the Best Offshore Jurisdiction To Use For Asset Protection or Estate Planning?

 Most modern tax havens are very much alike with respect to their tax laws and services, although some do offer entities not available in others.
 Certain tax havens have developed bad reputations over the years due to abuse by certain elements of the offshore industry, but most are quite safe.
 As with any financial plan, it is usually best to use a mix of jurisdictions, picking the best from three or four areas.